VinayHajare/Precipitation-Nowcasting-Using-C-Band-DWR/README.md

 ### 📝 Acknowledgments

-This project was developed as part of the ISRO Hackathon.
+This project was developed as part of the research on Climate & Weather.
 The radar data is sourced from the **Thumba Equatorial Rocket Launching Station (TERLS)**, with support from **Space Applications Centre, ISRO**.

 ---